|Guide||♦||30 Triplogs||Mine 0||0 Topics|

 This trail has changed over the years.
 Check out the Official Route for the current route as of 2018.

-I have avoided this trail for many years because I have considered it to close to civilization.
-Or should I say sprawling civization finally growing and butting up against the national forest.
+I have avoided this trail for many years because I have considered it too close to civilization.
+Or should I say sprawling civilization finally growing and butting up against the national forest.
 However, it is time I post my summary on my favorite hiking site after having hiked Trail 62 this afternoon.

 Once you pass the gate, the trail is wide open for about 2/3 of the way.
 Pinon pines, scrub oak, manzanita bushes, and homes dot the landscape; the traffic noise from State Highway 69 I found annoying.

 In closing, I do not care for Trail 62.
-But I will rate it as a two because it does not allow for motorize recreation.
+But I will rate it as a two because it does not allow for motorized recreation.
 It is a trail close enough to Prescott, should anyone visit the area and would like a quick hike.
-And on the way down you will see some nice views of Thumb Butte, Granite Mountain, the Dells, Mingus, and San Francisco Peaks.
+And on the way down, you will see some nice views of Thumb Butte, Granite Mountain, the Granite Dells, Mingus, and the San Francisco Peaks.